xrenaa/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Xuanchi Ren is currently an undergraduate student in Hong Kong University of Science and Technology.
-During 2020 spring, he is an exchange student in EPFL.
+During 2020 spring, he was an exchange student in EPFL, where he was fortunate to work with Prof.[Alexandre Alahi](https://people.epfl.ch/alexandre.alahi?lang=en).
 He is a full-time research intern in [Intelligent Multimedia](https://www.microsoft.com/en-us/research/group/internet-media/) Group of Microsoft Research Asia from July, 2020, supervised by Dr. [Yuwang Wang](https://www.microsoft.com/en-us/research/people/yuwwan/) and Prof.[Wenjun Zeng](https://www.microsoft.com/en-us/research/people/wezeng/).
 Up to now, he is working with Prof.[Qifeng Chen](https://cqf.io/) and Dr. [Li Erran Li](http://www.cs.columbia.edu/~lierranli/) as a research assistant.

 His research interests currently focus on computer vision and deep learning.
 He has experiences in  disentangled representation, autonomous driving, 3D reconstruction, video generation, human motion synthesis and low-level vision.